anjulij/NYC-Transportation-Analysis/docs/README.md

 DBSCAN by Jonathan Soto Ortega, K-Means by Anthony Mezzatesta, and web design and data processing by K. Anjuli Jones

 # Description and Motivation
-The objective of this project is to identify the bottlenecks in NYC traffic patterns and overlay the taxi, bus, and subway congestion maps.
-This analysis can lead to more efficient bus/taxi routes and/or help users decide on the most efficient mode of transportation.
+The objective of this project is to identify the bottlenecks in NYC traffic patterns with subway congestion maps.
+This analysis can lead to more efficient routes.

 # Clustering Algorithms to Compare:
 K-Means Clustering is extremely fast and scalable, however, it is limited by data that is unevenly clustered.
 Density-Based Spatial Clustering of Applications with Noise (DBSCAN) is great for a natural fit and handling noise, however, it is limited by significant density variation.
 The centroids identified by K-Means will represent potential bottleneck areas, whereas DBSCAN's ability to handle noise may help identify less obvious hotspots.